qiushiyan/old-website/content/post/enterprise-data-analysis-and-visualization-an-interview-study/2019-11-21-enterprise-data-analysis-and-visualization-an-interview-study.markdown

 -   finding a script or inter- mediate data product someone else produced was often more time- consumingthanwritingthescriptfromscratch
--   many analysis process are “ad hoc,” “experimental”
+-   many analysis process are “ad hoc”, “experimental”

 # Challenges